kschafer2/sfg-recipes/README.md

 Ex: localhost:8080

 ## Features:
-### View Recipes List
+### Home Page
-A list of all recipes will appear at the root URL (home page).
+A list of all recipes will appear on the home page.
 The application will load two recipes on startup.
+From here, you may view, update, or delete an existing recipe, or you may choose to create a new recipe.
 [![Home Page](https://github.com/kschafer2/sfg-recipes/blob/media/home-page.png)](#)

-### View a Specific Recipe
+### Recipe Main Page
-Click the 'View' button next to any recipe to view details about the recipe.
-From the recipe's view page, you may change the recipe's picture and access the recipe's ingredients.
+Click the 'View' button next to any recipe to navigate to the recipe's main page.
+From the recipe's main page, you may view details about the recipe, change the recipe's picture, or access the recipe's ingredients.
 [![View Recipe](https://github.com/kschafer2/sfg-recipes/blob/media/view-recipe.png)](#)

 ### Create a Recipe